 Finally, partners can report guest misconduct through the Booking.com extranet.

-As shown above, Vrbo lets forbid special events at your property through house rule settings.
+As shown above, Vrbo lets owners and managers forbid special events at your property through house rule settings.

 You can also require travelers to sign a legal rental agreement before arriving at the property.
 A detailed rental agreement can be used to communicate exactly how owners or managers wish their properties to be treated.
 They can address smoking rules, pet preferences, and additional fees such as cleaning.

 Vrbo has also created a content area for trust and safety advice: vrbo.com/trust.
 As on Booking and Airbnb, Vrbo partners can report any case of guest misconduct, if a traveler has acted inappropriately or made you feel unsafe.

 House parties 2020: I know what you did last summer